Diamond dove

 The diamond dove (Geopelia cuneata) is a resident bird in Australia.
 The pigeon predominantly exists in areas near water but which are lightly arid or semi-arid in nature, being Central, West and Northern Australia.
 They are one of Australia's smallest pigeons along with the peaceful dove.
 They have been spotted occasionally in Southern Australia in parks and gardens when the centre of Australia is very dry.

 Taxonomy and etymology

 English ornithologist John Latham first described the diamond dove in 1801.
 The common name "diamond" is a reference to the white speckles on its wings.

+The Gamilaraay and Yuwaalaraay people of northern New South Wales use the onomatopoeic name gubadhu to refer to this species.

 Description

 They are small pigeons with a length of 19 to 21 centimeters or 9 to 11 inches.
 Regardless of sex, they have white spots and black edges on their wings, red eyes and orange eye-rings.
 The sexes look similar except the female's eye ring is less vivid and has more of a brown colour to the plumage.
 The male's head, neck, and breast are light blue-grey.
 The bill is a dark grey colour.
 The abdomen is a creamy colour while the back and tail is a brown-grey colour.
 The legs and feet are pink.
 The juveniles have a light grey bill; the iris and eye ring is fawn in colour; the feet and legs are grey; the breast is grey and does not possess any white spots on their wings.

 Regardless of its astoundingly small size (weighing only about 35 g), it has a great tolerance to high heat levels due to adaptations in body temperature, metabolism, respiration, water balance, and behaviour.